quantumgardener/qg.blog/content/notes/Designing The Quantum Garden.md

 The joy and wonder are in now understanding, that's perfectly ok.
 I don't have to get the garden website perfect the first time.
 It never will be and like a garden the visual aspect will change over time.
 Both plants (notes) and structure (landscaping) are all up for grabs to maximise the benefit of the knowledge shared.
 #### Blogging and RSS feeds
-The move from blogging to digital gardening means I have made [[My Decision to Stop Blogging]].
+The move from blogging to digital gardening means I have made [[My decision to stop blogging]].
 My mind has been rearranging content and I'll begin doing so for real once I finalise where everything will land.
 It's not 100% simple as the writing style of a blog post is different from that which is moving towards an [[Evergreen]] note.
 #### Changing Obsidian's structure
 My Obsidian Vault's internal structure does not need to change too much.
 Anything that is published here sits within a "Quartz" folder off the root.
 This is the only folder that [[Quartz 4]] considers when publishing and eliminates the risk of my suddenly publishing 30 years of private journal entries.